tvu2/potential-octo-funicular/proposal.md

 		// It throws exceptions similar to updateIngredient method public Ingredient viewIngredient(Ingredient ingredient) throws IllegalArgumentException, NoSuchElementException;

-		// Returns a lists of all ingredients currently inside of the Inventory. public List<Ingredient> viewIngredients();
+		// Returns a lists of all ingredient objects currently inside of the Inventory. public List<Ingredient> viewIngredients();

-		// Returns a list of all recipe objects inside of the cookbook. public List<Recipe> viewCookBook();
+		// Returns a list of all recipe objects currently inside of the Cookbook. public List<Recipe> viewCookBook();

 		// This method adds a new recipe to the cookbook.